Hexxeh/spotify-websocket-api/README.md

-uri		lists metadata for a URI (album) next		plays the next track in the current playlist current		shows the current playlist we're playing prev		plays the previous track in the currentl playlist
+uri		lists metadata for a URI (album) next		plays the next track in the current playlist current		shows the current playlist we're playing prev		plays the previous track in the current playlist

 >
 </pre>